edina/Exemplars2020/ExemplarNotebooks.md

 <!-- /TOC -->

 A collection of notebook exemplars using different libraries pre-installed in Noteable, which can be used as templates or inspiration for your own pieces of code.

-## Coding Activities for Schools

-A selection of notebooks that show possible uses for various years in schools:

-* National 3
-* National 4
-* National 5
-* National Higher
-* Advanced Higher

-.... and then a couple of `Tutorials` on Encrypting/Decrypting.

 ## GeoExemplars
 The following exemplars need to be run in the Geopspatial Notebook Server as some of the libraries used are only pre-installed there.